-Hadleigh Farm has evolved a lot over the past century, originally part of William Booth’s “Darkest England” scheme, it now serves primarily as a commercial farm for the public.
-This English Heritage site is a continuation of the environmental and socially progressive values Booth began many years ago.
+Hadleigh Farm has evolved a lot over the past century.
+Originally part of William Booth’s “Darkest England” scheme, it now serves primarily as a commercial farm for the public.
+This English Heritage site is a continuation of the environmental and socially progressive values Booth put forward many years ago.

 History of Hadleigh Farm

 Originally, the farmland around Hadleigh was well known for its extremely poor quality and was colloquially referred to as the “Hadleigh badlands”.
 It was eventually repurposed by William Booth and his Salvation Army as a prime location to execute the skills that were taught at the Country Colony.

 In just 9 months the farm saw its volunteers grow from 48 to well over 250, championing its philosophy to help the more in need and exchange food and shelter for their labour and agricultural work.
 Over the years Hadleigh Farm became a safe haven for many; with the outbreak of the Spanish Civil War in 1936 the British government agreed to look after many Basque refugee children, some of which ended up at Hadleigh.
 In 1939 the farm also provided refuge for nearly 70 Jewish people fleeing persecution in Germany.

 Now, Hadleigh Farm is a welcoming destination for animal and nature lovers alike to walk freely around the grounds.
 It also employs and trains people with special educational needs for personal and professional development.

 What to see and do at Hadleigh Farm

 Hadleigh Farm is a fantastic destination for the family, and for people of all ages.
 Its combination of open nature and environmental conservation makes for both educational and all round family fun.
 Their rare breeds centre houses rare sheep, ponies, pigs and poultry, all open for the friendly faces of the public to visit.
 Find out the latest entry prices here.